mlsmithjr/mediascan/README.md

 ---
 **requirements**

-* Python 3.10+
+* Python 3.8 or higher
-* ffprobe (part of ffmpeg package) installed and in current PATH
+* *ffprobe* (part of *ffmpeg* package) installed and in current PATH
 * Movie and Television media stored under different paths (not mixed).
-* Television series must be storied in season folders using a standard season & episode naming convention, preferably the default used for Sonarr (S01E01).
+* Television series must be stored in season folders using a standard season & episode naming convention, preferably the default used for Sonarr (S01E01).

-Mediacan will scan all indicated paths for known media files, problem them for details, and log those details into a SQL database.
+Mediacan will scan all indicated paths for known media files, probe them for details, and log those details into a SQL database.
 By default, you can use SQLite3 which doesn't require any additional installation.
 If you choose, you may use any other SQL database supported by SQLAlchemy.

 **configuration**